TheRebelOfBabylon/lnd_send_custom_data/README.md

 ## Step 1: Setup a couple of Simnet nodes

 We don't want to use actual sats right now since this is just a proof-of-concept.
-You can either follow the tutorial [here](https://dev.lightning.community/tutorial/01-lncli/index.html) or spin up a simnet with [Polar](https://lightningpolar.com).
+We can either follow the tutorial [here](https://dev.lightning.community/tutorial/01-lncli/index.html) or spin up a simnet with [Polar](https://lightningpolar.com).
 I haven't had the chance to fully dive into Polar, so I will just follow the tutorial.
 If someone wants to do this in Polar, feel free to make a merge request and I'll gladly add a section describing how to do it with Polar.

 I recommend compiling LND from source instead of downloading binaries because we are going to run some custom install flags to make certain RPC endpoints available.
 ```